 What to Expect

-Long Beach Airport consists of a small, renovated art deco-style terminal.
+Long Beach Airport (code: LGB) consists of a small, renovated art deco-style terminal.
 The airport features a decent selection of eateries and shops, primarily on the airside.
 After these services close for the night, vending machines provide the only food and drink, so plan accordingly.
 WiFi is available to help pass the time.
 There are no private lounges at this airport.

 Where to Sleep